 Database Server is a computer in a network that performs database storage and retrieval.
 Upon requests from the client machines, it searches the databases for selected records and passes back the results.
 See also Web Server and Application Server.

 Devices are any computing or data storage devices, whether mobile or stationary.
-See also Mobile Devices and UBC-owned Devices.
+See also Mobile Devices, UBC-owned Devices and Multi-Factor Authentication Devices.

 DMZ or Demilitarized Zone is a subnetwork that separates Internet-facing services from internal networks.